nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Enter 0 or a negative number as INDEX.<br>

-* Enter a number greater than the currently shown list size as INDEX
+* Enter a number greater than the currently shown list size as INDEX.<br>

 </div>